Pre-Expansivity in Cellular Automata: 1-dimensional Cellular Automata

-The last two lemmas show a similarity in information propagation between $\N$-pre-expanisvity and $\N$-expansivity: the differences between two configurations are spread both to the left and to the right and thus there is a sensitivity to initial conditions in all directions.
-This is not the case for $\Z$-pre-expansivity or $\Z$-expansivity: the shift map $\sigma$ is $\Z$-expansive but has a direction of equicontinuity.
+The last two lemmas show a similarity in information propagation between pre-expansivity and positive expansivity: the differences between two configurations are spread both to the left and to the right and thus there is a sensitivity to initial conditions in all directions.
 We can formalize this following the directional dynamics setting of~\cite{Sablik08} (we could also use the more general viewpoint of~\cite{DelacourtPST11} but we prefer to keep a lighter setting for clarity of exposition).
 Let ${\alpha\in\R}$.
-A CA $F$ is said to be $\T$-pre-expansive in \emph{direction $\alpha$} if there is some ${\delta>0}$ such that
+A CA $F$ is said to be pre-expansive in \emph{direction $\alpha$} if there is some ${\delta>0}$ such that

 In particular, pre-expansivity in direction $0$ is the same as pre-expansivity.
 Similarly $F$ is said to be sensitive to initial conditions in direction $\alpha$ if there is some ${\delta>0}$ such that